 Our goals are to promote self-determination, personal autonomy, and dignity at end of life; to improve pain management and palliative care; and generally to enhance advanced care planning in Georgia.
 We aim to:

 We organized in May, 2021, under Death With Dignity’s 501(c)(3) umbrella and received a Dignity50 opportunity grant to establish our organization and build out our web presence and social media platforms.
+In 2022, we formed independently as a Georgia non-profit organization with pending 501(c)(3) tax exempt status.
 Click here to learn more.

 Internal Structure & Organization:

 All members of GAELO serve on a volunteer basis.
-We are currently comprised of an interim executive director, a steering committee, a formal advisory board, and informal advisors.
+We are currently comprised of a board of directors, an executive director, Task Forces, and an advisory council.
 Click here to go to our Organizers and Advisors page to learn more about GAELO’s structure and organization.